nol166/JS-Closures/README.md

 ### Part 5: Closure Basics (Instructor Demo)

-* For this demo open [index.html](./Activities/03-Ins_Closure-Basics/index.html) in your browser and demo the following:
+* For this demo, open [index.html](./Activities/03-Ins_Closure-Basics/index.html) in your browser and demo the following:

-  * When we open the browser we are greeted with a message that says to open the developer console.
+  * When we open the browser, we are greeted with a message that instructs us to open the developer console.

-  * In the dev tools we see two `console.log` messages.
-Both of which seem to be logging out some time in milliseconds.
+  * In the dev tools, we see two `console.log` messages, both of which seem to be logging out some time in milliseconds.

 * Open [index.js](Activities/01-Ins_Lexical-Scope/index.js) and explain the following: